ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 The data was collected by an anonymous individual wearing a personal activity monitoring device for two months (from 2012-10-01 to 2012-11-30).
-The number of step was recorded in 5 minute intervals throughout the days.
+The number of steps was recorded in 5-minutes intervals throughout these days.

-First, make sure that all code chunks are visible:
+First, we make sure that all code chunks are visible:

 ```r
 opts_chunk$set(echo=TRUE)